RigsOfRods/rigs-of-rods/README.md

 ## Rigs of Rods - open-source, soft-body physics sandbox

-**Rigs of Rods (also known as RoR)** is an open-source physics sandbox simulation game that uses soft-body physics to simulate the motion and deformation of vehicles in real time.
+**Rigs of Rods (also known as RoR)** is an open-source physics sandbox simulation game that can simulate the motion and deformation of vehicles in real time.
 Originally started in 2005, it has grown into a flexible and powerful simulation sandbox that supports a wide range of vehicles, physical objects, and environments.

-Whether you're interested in building your own vehicles, experimenting with realistic physics, or exploring vast custom terrains, Rigs of Rods offers a deep and moddable exerpience for players and developers alike.

 [Community Forums](https://forum.rigsofrods.org/) -
 [Documentation](https://docs.rigsofrods.org/) -